-- Terms and concepts used in the media industry - How to communicate clearly and accurately in a variety of media styles: hard-news story, news feature story, profile story, news releases, photography, social media, and blogging - How to take photos that follow basic photojournalism rules and how to write captions - Best practices for blogging - Best practices for creating a professional digital portfolio - What makes a story newsworthy - How to locate sources and conduct interviews for stories - To edit your work, using correct spelling/grammar and following AP Style
+- Terms and concepts used in the media industry. - How to communicate clearly and accurately in a variety of media styles: hard-news stories, news feature stories, profile stories, news releases, photography, social media, and blogging. - How to take photos that follow basic photojournalism rules and how to write captions. - Best practices for creating a professional digital portfolio and résumé. - What makes a story newsworthy and how to pitch newsworthy ideas. - How to locate sources and conduct interviews for stories. - To edit your work, using correct spelling/grammar and following AP Style.